telerik/xaml-docs/controls/radscheduleview/features/draganddrop.md

 ### CanStartResize(DragDropState state)

-__CanStartResize__(*DragDropState* state) - Gets the value specifying whether the resize operation can be performed, or not.
-The method is called at moment when the operation is starting.
-For example if you need to prevent the resizing of Appointment which is marked with Busy TimeMarker, you will need to do it the following way:
+__CanStartResize__(*DragDropState* state) - Gets the value specifying whether the resize operation can be performed or not.
+The method is called at the moment when the operation is starting.
+For example, if you need to prevent the resizing of an Appointment that is marked with the Busy TimeMarker, you will need to do it the following way:

 #### __C#__